-Matcha CulinaryWe hold stock of culinary matcha for our commercial cafe customers or can purchase this to order.
+Matcha CulinaryWe hold stock of culinary matcha for our commercial cafe customers or can purchase this to order for you.
 If you would like to enquire on the sizes of packages we offer please just email us.

 Matcha is finely ground pure green tea which we import directly from source in Japan (Uji region).
 Matcha is enjoyed for its flavour and energy boosting effects and is packed full of antioxidants.

 Because of the finely ground nature of matcha it has a far shorter shelf life than other tea.